Cryptocurrencies: Should You Invest in Them?

 How are cryptocurrencies taxed?

-Officials at the Department of the Treasury recently said they would seek to implement stricter reporting requirements on cryptocurrency transactions.
-The proposal would require that exchanges of $10,000 or more of cryptocurrency be reported to the IRS, similar to current reporting requirements for cash transactions.
-No formal proposal has been submitted yet, so it’s not clear what the timing of such a rule would be.
+However, the Infrastructure Investment and Jobs Act of 2021 (IIJA) which was passed in November 2021 requires cryptocurrency exchanges to report cryptocurrency transactions on form 1099-B starting in 2023.
+Additionally, the IIJA will require that exchanges of $10,000 or more of cryptocurrency be reported to the IRS, similar to current form 8300 reporting requirements for cash transactions, also starting in 2023.
 However, it’s important to remember that this $10,000 reporting requirement does not mean that a cryptocurrency transaction of less than $10,000 is not taxable.
 The tax code states that “all income from whatever source derived” is taxable, even if it’s not reportable to the IRS.
 For example, an individual who sold $500 worth of items at a flea market would still owe taxes on that income, even though it was not reported to the IRS on a Form 1099.

 Are cryptocurrency trades subject to wash-sale rules?

 Tax experts believe that because the IRS currently considers cryptocurrencies to be property, not securities, losses are treated differently from those of stocks and mutual funds, so wash-sale rules generally don’t apply.
-However, the IRS and the SEC generally have been quiet on this topic and guidance is subject to change at any time.
+However, as new rules are proposed and adopted, the IRS and the SEC are likely to issue new guidance on this subject in the future.

 What are some risks of Bitcoin and cryptocurrencies?